dai2025/museum/README.md

 Two timber poles stand tall where the tide turns turbulent,\
 Two lumber pieces lie lost where the leaves litter the land.

+Amidst the misty, mystic mountains,\
+A mystic master makes his mightiest meditations.\
+With his mind's eye, he measures the moods of the mountains,\
+And molds his meditation into a magical motion.

 ## XION
 m 13, Xi 14, R 18, A 1